neulizhe/Algorithm-Notes/README.md

-- 👋 Hi, I’m @neulizhe
+- 👋 Hi, I’m @neulizhe.
+This is my notebook of Algorithm course
-- 👀 I’m interested in Algorithm
-- 🌱 I’m currently learning Zuo Chengyun's algorithm course
 - 📫 How to reach me: dhulizhe@outlook.com

 <!---